SiminChai8/FIFO-instance/README.md

 # FIFO-instance

-This repository provides all instance data used for *Optimizing metro timetabling and capacity decisions considering feeder buses*.
+This repository contains the data of the instances used for the computational experiments of the paper *Optimizing metro timetabling and capacity decisions considering feeder buses*.
 It contains input parameters and passenger demand data for both:

 - **Model MO**